Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Technical Backgrounds

 \subsection{Concentration of Measure}

-Probability Approximately Correct (PAC) bounds in system identification provide valuable information on the capabilities and limitations of learning algorithms \cite{vidyasagar2006sysid_learning}.
-Concentration inequalities serve as powerful tools for establishing such bounds.
+Concentration inequalities serve as powerful tools for establishing sample complexity bounds.
 Under reasonable assumptions regarding the distribution of noise, it is possible to analyze how certain random variables, such as the identification error, which depends on the noise distribution, concentrate around a specific value.
 The following theorem presents a matrix Hoeffding concentration inequality, which we later exploit in our analysis:

 \begin{theorem}[Theorem 1.3 from \cite{tropp2012random_matrices}] Consider a finite sequence $\left\{\bm{X}_s\right\}_{s=1}^N$ of independent, random, self-adjoint matrices with dimension $M$, and let $\left\{\bm{A}_s\right\}_{s=1}^N$ be a sequence of fixed self-adjoint matrices.
 Assume that each random matrix satisfies $\mathbb{E} (\bm{X}_s) = \bm{0}$ and $\bm{A}_s^2 - \bm{X}_s^2 \succeq 0$ almost surely.
 Then, for all $t \geq 0$,